HazyResearch/meerkat/docs/source/advanced/magic-contexts/limitations.md

     z = x in w
 ```

-Meerkat provides reactive alternatives for some of these operators, which can be found in the {ref}`reactivity builtins <reactivity_inbuilts>`.
+Meerkat provides reactive alternatives for some of these operators, which can be found in the {ref}`reactivity inbuilts <reactivity_inbuilts>`.

 ```python
 x = mk.Store(1)